MuniBalaji-Ambiti-31/TicTacToe-DoubleDQN/README.md

 # TicTacToeDoubleDQN

 ## 🎯 Project Overview
 This repository implements a Double Deep Q-Network (Double DQN) agent for playing TicTacToe using PyTorch and Gymnasium.
-The agent learns to avoid illegal moves and outperforms a random opponent, following the requirements of CPEG 591 Assignment #6 (Spring 2025).
+The agent learns to avoid illegal moves and outperforms a random opponent.

 ## ⚙️ Setup & Installation
 1. **Clone the repository**